7 Common Mistakes when Hiring a Virtual Assistant

 Hiring a Virtual Assistant and not providing the proper training

 The next huge mistake to avoid is hiring a Virtual Assistant and not giving them proper training.
-It’s also critical to train your Virtual Assistants as well and as often as you can.
+It’s also critical to train your Virtual Assistants as often as you can.

 You didn’t get where you are today without learning the ropes.
-You needed training on systems, on software and you know your company processes like the back of your hand.
+You needed training on systems and software and know your company processes like the back of your hand.

 Your new Virtual Assistant does not know your business.
 Therefore, you must train them in every aspect of your business.
 They’re not miracle workers.